eksopl/asagi/README.md

 * YAML, while well intended, is completely unusuable for configuration files due to its whitespace sensitivity.
 While you can specify a language with forced indentation of code and have programmers happy with it, you cannot reasonably expect a regular user that just wants to get software working to know (or care) about indentation, spaces vs tabs, etc.
 * Java property files are pretty simple.
 Unfortunatly, they're too simple -- they're restricted to latin1 and they don't support lists.
 Even if you try to get around those limitations by using Apache Commons Configuration, you still can't get lists inside lists, which I needed.
 * INI files, as with Java property files, actually have a reasonable format overall, but they have the same issue as property files.
 On top of that, their grammar and syntax isn't well defined by anything or anyone.
-* JSON is pretty okay, it only falls short because its grammar is overly strict to be used in configuration files, in my opinion.
+* JSON is pretty okay.
+It falls short because its grammar is overly strict to be used in configuration files, in my opinion.
 Forgetting a comma will mean trouble, inserting an extra comma: likewise.
+Its huge gotcha is that it has no way of inserting comments, unacceptable for most configuration files.
 * I'm sure there's tons of really good markup languages out there, but unfortunatly, they're either not very popular (which means that it's going to be hard to find a module/library/extension/plugin to deal with it in pretty much every environment), or I just haven't heard of them.

-So out of all of those, I ended up with JSON.
+So out of all of those, even after weighing downsides, I ended up with JSON.

 ### What's with the name?
 Asagi is the eldest of the Ayase sisters.
 Fuuka is the middle sister.
 The Ayase family lives next door to Yotsuba.
 Get it?